RiverOnVenus/linux-ek/README.md

 # dmesg | grep -i 'TT CPU'
 ```

-You can see: `TT CPU scheduler v5.14 by Hamad Al Marri.`
+You can see: `TT CPU scheduler v6.0 by Hamad Al Marri.`

+# TT balancer option

+`kernel.sched_tt_balancer_opt` can be set to 4 values:

+- 0: Normal TT balancer
+- 1: Candidate Balancer (which is an addition to normal TT balancer -  good for reponsiveness (perfomance gets affected when #CPUs > 4))
+- 2: CFS balancer (default - good for perfomance/throughput)
+- 3: Power save balancer (tries its best to avoid running tasks on idle cpus - saves power)

+You can change the balancer option at run time.
+[See more](https://github.com/hamadmarri/TT-CPU-Scheduler/blob/master/README.md)

 # Sysctl configuration improving performance